 1 Day Gorilla Trekking in Rwanda

 An insight into our 1 day gorilla trekking in Rwanda.
 It is not every day that you can get up close and personal with the mountain gorillas in their natural habitat, and there are few places you can see them.
-Rwanda’s Volcanoes National Park is one of the captivating places where tours are done to these primates’ natural habitats.
+Rwanda’s Volcanoes National Park is one of the captivating places where tour operators bring tourists to see these primates in their natural habitats.

-The 160-square-kilometer Volcanoes National Park is located on the Northwestern side of the country.
-It is about two and a half to three hours drive from Kigali City.
-Enjoy a scenic drive from Africa’s cleanest City, and explore the natural beauty while heading to one of Africa’s best gorilla trekking locations.
+The 160-square-kilometre Volcanoes National Park is located on the northwestern side of the country.
+It is about and a half to three hours’ drive from Kigali City.
+Enjoy a scenic drive from Africa’s cleanest city and explore the natural beauty while heading to one of Africa’s best gorilla trekking locations.

 Volcanoes National Park is a true gem and the only place we can find the endangered mountain gorillas in Rwanda.
-Be prepared to take a short road trip to this Protected Area to visit these elusive creatures.
+Be prepared to take a brief road trip to this protected area to visit these elusive creatures.

 Highlights of the 1 day Gorilla Trekking Tour in Rwanda